-Students away at university but returning to previous foster carer for ad hoc weekends and during vacations.
+Students away at university but returning to previous foster carer during vacations.
 When young people return to their previous carer for vacations a flat weekly rate of £100 per week is paid to the carer (for maximum number of weeks as stated above) but the young person will need to make an additional contribution towards their rent and food.

-Students living with previous foster carer prior to starting University: The placement will convert to a supported lodgings arrangement from Fostering and a maximum of £200 will be paid to the previous carer during the period to the run up to starting University.
+Students living with previous foster carer prior to starting University: The placement will convert to a supported lodgings arrangement from Fostering and a maximum of £205 will be paid to the previous carer during the period to the run up to starting University.
 This is in line with the STAYING PUT policy.

-dents living with a previous foster carer when attending University: Once they are attend versity the young person will then be responsible for their rent payments to the carer, except in ho tated above. ding the olidays
+Students living with a previous foster carer when attending University: Once they are attending the University, the Staying Put arrangement ceases and the young person will then be responsible for their rent payments to the carer, these payments should be made using their student loans, grants or bursaries, except in holidays as stated above.